-As discussed in Section~\ref{sec:bac-vslam}, the AR-HUD application is comprised of two main components: the OV$^2$SLAM Visual SLAM task, and the HopeNet-Lite head pose estimation task.
+{\bf Application Setup:} As discussed in Section~\ref{sec:bac-vslam}, the AR-HUD application is comprised of two main components: the OV$^2$SLAM Visual SLAM task and the HopeNet-Lite head pose estimation task.

 For the SLAM task, we use the \textit{fast} setting of OV$^2$SLAM, as recommended in the Industrial Challenge~\cite{andreozzi2022industrial}, which is comprised of three threads: \textit{Front End}, \textit{Mapping}, and \textit{State Optimization}.
-The \textit{Front End} thread is invoked whenever the camera provides a new image frame, which in our case is at a fixed rate of 20Hz.
-The \textit{Mapping} and \textit{State Optimization} threads are invoked conditionally when the \textit{Front End} thread decides to generate a new key frame (See~\ref{sec:bac-vslam} for more details).
+The \textit{Front End} thread is invoked whenever the camera provides a new image frame, which is at a fixed rate of 20Hz.
+The \textit{Mapping} and \textit{State Optimization} threads are invoked conditionally when the \textit{Front End} thread generates a new key frame (See Section~\ref{sec:bac-vslam} for details.)

 As the SLAM task is \textit{real-time critical}~\cite{andreozzi2022industrial}, we use the Linux \texttt{SCHED\_FIFO} real-time scheduler and assign it a real-time priority of 2.
-Furthermore, we assign all three threads of the SLAM task onto two CPU cores, Core 0 and 1, which we experimentally determined to be sufficient for accurate and timely SLAM processing---when they run in isolation.
+Furthermore, we assign all three threads of the SLAM task onto two CPU cores, Core 0 and 1, which we experimentally determined to be sufficient when they run in isolation.
 Note that the maximum observed per-core CPU utilization of the SLAM threads is less than 70\%, meaning there is additional slack that can potentially be used by best-effort tasks.

+As for input data for the SLAM task, we use the five Machine Hall (MH) scenarios of the EuRoC dataset~\cite{burri2016euroc}.
+Note that the EuRoC dataset includes visual-inertial data of a micro aerial vehicle (MAV), which includes stereo images, IMU measurements, and accurate motion and structure ground-truth data.
+In the MH scenarios, the data were collected while traversing through an indoor environment populated with various machinery with a varying degree of complexities, with the MH01 scenario being the easiest one for SLAM and the MH05 scenario being the hardest one.

-As for input data for the SLAM task, we use the five Machine Hall (MH) scenarios from the EuRoC dataset~\cite{burri2016euroc}, MH01-MH05, though we primarily use the MH01 scenario.
-The image frames from the dataset are fed to the SLAM task through an instance of \texttt{rosbag2}~\cite{rosbag2}, which was running on Core 2 with a real-time priority of 2 such that it is not delayed by any best-effort tasks.
+The image frames from the dataset are fed to the SLAM task through an instance of \texttt{rosbag2}~\cite{rosbag2}, a tool that plays back datasets recorded in ROS bag files, which was running on Core 2 with a real-time priority of 2 such that it is not delayed by any best-effort tasks.
 Note that all MH datasets playback input data at a frequency of 20Hz.
 The observed CPU utilization of \texttt{rosbag2} is about $\sim$5-10\% of the Core 2.